umilab/umi-mx-gtk-theme/README.md

 # Arc-Flatabulous Theme
-Arc-Flatabulous theme is the arc theme with mac like window controls theme.
+Arc-Flatabulous theme is the Arc theme with mac like window controls theme.

 [Arc](https://github.com/horst3180/arc-theme) is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

 [Flatabulous](https://github.com/anmoljagetia/Flatabulous) is a flat theme for Ubuntu and other debian based Linux Systems, it is based on a the Ultra-Flat theme.